Learning Outcomes and Program Foundations

 To ensure meaningful and memorable trip experiences for all participants and leaders, the Alternative Break Program at Keene State College adheres to the Eight Components of a Quality Alternative Break as described by Break Away®:

-Strong Direct Service: Domestic and international trips are centered on a critical social issue that affects the host community(s).
-Participants and leaders engage in an average of 30-35 hours of service per 7 trip days, as well as approximately 6 hours of service during pre- and post-trip activities in Keene.
+Strong Direct Service: Programs provide opportunities for participants to engage directly with community members through hands on projects and activities.
+Domestic and international trips are centered on a critical social issue that affects the host community(s).
+Participants and leaders engage in an average of 25-30 hours of service per 7 trip days in addition to education and reflection activities.
 Service activities are based upon needs identified by the host community and the relevant social issue.

 Orientation: Participants and leaders engage in regular pre-trip discussions designed to introduce the mission and values of community partners, explore the trip itinerary and other logistics, and get to know one another.

 Education: Pre-trip activities and common readings introduce participants and leaders to the social issue at the heart of the trip, provide context for the issue as it relates to the host community, and open discussion regarding personal connections to the issue.